 PHOTOGRAPHY Robert Bruckner & Geoffrey Stuart

 This group meets in the Town Hall fortnightly on the above dates.
 In the alternate weeks, we meet at photogenic places in London to take photographs.
 When we meet here, we view these photographs on a screen and talk about them.
-Come to our first meeting in Room 26 on September 27 to discuss your interests and decide on the first venue.
+Come to our first meeting in Room 24 on 26 September to discuss your interests and decide on the first venue.
 Bring whatever camera you own, digital or not!
-(There is also a digital photography computer class on Mondays, see page 10).

 A group for people who love the theatre and enjoy reading parts.
 No experience is needed.
 A chance at being an actor/actress for two and a quarter hours in an intimate and friendly atmosphere.
 More male voices would be particularly welcome!